PacktPublishing/Check-Point-Firewall-Administration-R81.10-/Errata_and_Notes_v1.01-032623.md

 ***Figure EGWR4 — Choosing Check Point Start in 64bit online debug mode***

 …and if the cloned VM boots normally with verbose boot debug output, modify VM's configuration using these steps:

-  1. Shut this VM down and, in Oracle VM VirtualBox Manager
+  A.	Shut this VM down and, in Oracle VM VirtualBox Manager
-  2. VM’s Settings, uncheck the “Enable Serial Port” checkbox and click OK.
+  B.	VM’s Settings, uncheck the “Enable Serial Port” checkbox and click OK.
-  3. Boot VM normally ignoring these warnings:
+  C.	Boot VM normally ignoring these warnings:

   ![](Errata_and_Notes_Figures/NandW/Figure_EGWR_5.png)

   ***Figure EGWR5 — Ignoring irrelevant Check Point boot posts***

-  4. Repeat the same action for all your Check Point VMs.
+  D.	Repeat the same action for all your Check Point VMs.
 This was observed on AMD LabHost running VirtualBox 7 with CheckPoint R81.10 after completion of the First Time Configuration Wizard.